iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

     iqtree -s example.phy -z example.treels -m GTR+G

-assuming that `example.treels` contains the trees in NEWICK format.
+assuming that `example.treels` is an existing file containing a set of trees in NEWICK format.
 IQ-TREE  first reconstructs an ML tree.
 Then, it will compute the log-likelihood of the  trees in `example.treels` based on the estimated parameters done for the ML tree. `example.phy.iqtree` will have a section called `USER TREES` that lists the tree IDs and the corresponding log-likelihoods.
 The trees with optimized branch lengths can be found in `example.phy.treels.trees` If you only want to evaluate the trees without reconstructing the ML tree, you can run: